 Before you begin removing the tile from the wall, you will want to wear safety glasses.
-You should also wear heavy duty shoes, long sleeves and gloves.
+You should also wear heavy-duty shoes, long sleeves, and gloves.

 Getting rid of an old bathroom vanity is a necessary evil.
 Whether you are remodeling your bathroom or just replacing a broken vanity, it’s a good idea to think about how to get rid of your vanity properly.
 Some municipalities prohibit you from putting construction waste in your regular household garbage.

 You can also take the vanity to your local recycling center.
-Some of these centers have special rates for disposal of certain items.
+Some of these centers have special rates for the disposal of certain items.
 If you can’t make it to a recycling center, you can also donate your bathroom vanities to a local Habit for Humanity organization.